GLS310 Global Communications

 - Describe the role of providers of communication and information technology in the development of global network and growth of local economies.

-- Analyze the role and impact of the United Nations and the World Bank in the development of local and global communications and information infrastructures.
+- Analyze the role and impact of standardization bodies in the development of local and global communications and information infrastructures.

 - Evaluate the impact of national governmental regulatory policies on the development of local and global communications and information infrastructure.